 WAConnect has details about community organisations from around the state that provide emergency relief to people experiencing ﬁnancial hardship, in the form of food vouchers, assistance with bills, housing support, referrals to other services, and more.

-The Community Online Resource Exchange (CORE) enables the sharing of resources between the business and not for profit sectors.
+The Community Organised Resource Exchange (CORE) enables the sharing of resources between the business and not for profit sectors.

 The CORE portal will assist businesses and charities to coordinate surplus product, items, and infrastructure at a local level, by listing items of scale for use of and distribution by community based services and organisations.